-Carers may be entitled to a number of supports from the Department of Social Protection.
+Carers may be entitled to a number of supports from the Department of Employment Affairs and Social Protection.
 If you are caring for someone, a disabled child or adult or an older person, you may qualify for a carer's payment.
 The two main social welfare payments for carers providing full-time care are Carer's Allowance and Carer's Benefit.
-You may also qualify for an annual Carer's Support Grant (formerly known as a Respite Care Grant).
+You may also qualify for an annual Carer's Support Grant.

 Carer's Allowance is a payment for people who are caring on a full-time basis for someone who requires full-time care and attention and will require it for at least 12 months.
 You must satisfy a means test and the habitual residency condition.
 A half-rate Carer's Allowance is payable with certain other social welfare payments, this means that you can keep your main social welfare payment and get half-rate Carer's Allowance as well.
 If you get Carer's Allowance you are entitled to a Free Travel Pass.

-If the person you are caring for is under 16 you must be gettting Domiciliary Care Allowance to qualify for Carer's Allowance.
+If the person you are caring for is under 16 you must be getting Domiciliary Care Allowance to qualify for Carer's Allowance.

 Domiciliary Care Allowance is a monthly payment made to the carer of a child with a severe disability who lives at home.
 When your child reaches 16 years of age he or she may qualify for Disability Allowance.
 If you continue to provide full-time care and attention for your child you can retain your carer's payment.

 If you are caring for a dependent child you may be entitled to an Incapacitated Child Tax Credit.
 If you are employing a carer, you may be entitled to claim a tax allowance for employing a carer for a disabled person.